ArchieSewell/Data_Roles_Analysis_Portfolio_Project/3_Project/README.md

 - Data Engineers require more specialised skills (AWS, Azure, Spark) compared to Data Scientist and especially Data Analysts, who are expected to be proficient in more general data management tools (Excel, Tableau, Power BI).

 ### Summary
-The Results and Analyses above suggest the following: \
 Data Analysts focus on data querying, reporting, and visualisation, with strong skills in SQL, Excel, and tools like Power BI and Tableau.
 Data Engineers are heavily involved in building and managing data infrastructure, requiring strong SQL, Python, and cloud platform skills (Azure, AWS), as well as knowledge of big data tools like Spark.
 Data Scientists emphasize data analysis, machine learning, and statistical modeling, with Python being paramount, supported by SQL, R, and some cloud platform knowledge.